theintern/intern/README.md

 # Dig Dug

-> ⚠️ This repository has been deprecated;.
+> ⚠️ This repository has been deprecated.
 It may still receive bugfixes, but
 > development has been moved into the main
 > [Intern repository](https://github.com/theintern/intern).